 Fairmont Presbyterian Church History

-Sixty eight years is a long time if you are looking forward, but looking back it seems as if it were only yesterday.
+Sixty nine years is a long time if you are looking forward, but looking back it seems as if it were only yesterday.

 On December 3, 1945, Fairmont Presbyterian Church was incorporated in Van Buren Township, now the City of Kettering, with 42 members.
 Rev. Roland “Rit” Anderson was the founding pastor and Marguerite Bowden was the first organist.